List of minor New Testament figures: Heli

-Heli was the son of Matthat and the father of St. Joseph only according to Luke; He was also the grandfather of Jesus Christ.
-In the Gospel of Matthew, Jacob was the father of St. Joseph instead of Heli and could possibly be the case of Levirate Marriage according to Sextus Julius Africanus.
+Heli was the son of Matthat and the father of Saint Joseph only according to Luke; He was also the grandfather of Jesus Christ.
+In the Gospel of Matthew, Jacob was the father of Saint Joseph instead of Heli and could possibly be the case of Levirate Marriage according to Sextus Julius Africanus.

 Hermogenes

 A Hermogenes is briefly mentioned in 2 Timothy 1:15, where he, along with someone named Phygelus, are described as having "turned away" from Paul the Apostle.
 Nothing more is known about Hermogenes.

 J

 Jacob

-Jacob was the son of Matthan and the father of St. Joseph in the Genealogy of Jesus according to St. Matthew.
-According to Sextus Julius Africanus, Heli and Jacob were step-brothers, and Heli died without having children, and his widow married his brother Jacob and bore him a child according to the law of Levirate Marriage his brother was legally the father of St. Joseph as well.
+Jacob was the son of Matthan and the father of Saint Joseph in the Genealogy of Jesus according to Saint Matthew.
+According to Sextus Julius Africanus, Heli and Jacob were step-brothers, and Heli died without having children, and his widow married his brother Jacob and bore him a child according to the law of Levirate Marriage his brother was legally the father of Saint Joseph as well.
 The name "Jacob" appears two times in the Genealogy of Jesus.
-Here's a chart representing that Heli and Jacob are both the father of Joseph:
+Here is a chart representing that Heli and Jacob are both the father of Joseph: